Rio Cobre

 The Rio Cobre is a river of Jamaica.
-Its source is unclear, the headwaters being a writhing of unnamed, seasonally dry tributaries.
+Its source is in the Rose Hall Mountain in the north-east of Saint Catherine Parish, the headwaters being a writhing of unnamed, seasonally dry tributaries.
 The highest of these rise just above the 1135 ft contour.
-From here it flows to meet the Caribbean Sea in the north west corner of Kingston Harbour.
+From here it flows to meet the Caribbean Sea into the Hunts Bay.
 It is dammed by the Rio Cobre Dam just above Spanish Town.

 The river's most significant feature is perhaps the gorge through which it runs between Bog Walk and northern Spanish Town.

 Bridges

 There are a number of bridges over the Rio Cobre.
 The oldest is Flat Bridge, which was first built before 1774.